unit 20-p1

 Approach

-For this campaign than were more subtle than most brands with billboards and a simplistic advert that puts across their point showing the change they make in peoples life using their bright company color to attract peoples attention because it is very eye-catching and vibrant.
+For this campaign, than were more subtle than most brands with billboards and a simplistic advert that puts across their point, showing the change they make in people's lives using their bright company colour to attract people's attention because it is very eye-catching and vibrant.
 The campaign, which was introduced with a film comprised of actual home films from families all around the UK, serves as a reminder that everyone can improve their home to improve their quality of life.
 Following the movie, several enormous billboards reflecting life situations and how home remodeling may influence them appeared in key UK cities.
 The out-of-home components combine B&Q's iconic orange with quotes on home improvement and everyday living.
 The advertisement is narrated by Game of Thrones actor Rory McCann and closes with a play on B&Q's catchphrase, "You can do it."

 Representation